})();

 What's the best AC setting for fuel efficiency in hot weather?

-Use recirculated air mode once your cabin cools down, and set temperature to 75-78°F rather than maximum cold.
+In extreme heat above 100°F, prioritize safety over fuel efficiency: set temperature to 68-72°F and use recirculated air mode once your cabin cools.
 Start with fresh air mode to expel superheated cabin air, then switch to recirculated air for efficiency.
-This approach can reduce fuel consumption by up to 10% compared to maximum AC usage.

 How do I know if my car is overheating?